-- 1. Using the values of the parameters given in the notes, estimate G, assuming $t=2x10^{-4}$ cm (thickness of 2 gold foils); $\rho=19.32$ g/cm 3 ; fixed distance in Figure 1=6.75 cm; $E{\rm avg}=2.5$ MeV (why so low?). - 2. f(y) should be plotted versus y before the experiment. - 3.
-Having found G, estimate what N_0 should be for this experiment to give minimum precision (2%) in a reasonable length of time.
-Remember you will need several points to establish the angular distribution.
+1. Using the values of the parameters given in the notes, estimate G, assuming $t = 2 \times 10^{-4}$ cm (thickness of 2 gold foils); $\rho = 19.32$ g/cm3; fixed distance in Figure 1 = 6.75 cm; $E{avg} = 2.5$ MeV (why so low?).
+WARNING: This step alone may take you several hours.

+- 2. f(y) should be plotted versus y before the experiment.
+You will learn something that will inform how you space your data runs in y. - 3.
+Having found G, estimate what N_0 should be for this experiment to give maximum precision (2%) in a reasonable length of time.
+Remember you will need many points to establish the angular distribution.
 The curve f(y) vs. y will give you an idea of how to space your points. - 4.
-Why is this geometry advantageous even though it introduces extra angular dependence into the expected rate? - 5.
 Think about how you are going to measure N_0 .
-You are provided with a brass shield that blocks α -particles scattered from the gold.
-There is a hole in the center of this shield, 2.3 mm (check this) in diameter, which allows an unscattered beam to impinge on the detector. - 6.
+You are provided with a brass shield that blocks α -particles scattered from the gold annulus, and a brass plug and washer.
+There is a hole in the center of this plug, 2.3 mm (check this) in diameter, which allows an unscattered beam to impinge on the detector. - 5.
 What are the possible sources of systematic error?
+What experiments might you do to reveal systematic error?
+You will document these tests in your lab report.